MarcoFratta/AuctiOn/packages/docs/docs/report/deployment.md

 npm run test:e2e
 ```

-> Note: Integration tests require Docker to be running as they use containers to set up a test environment.
+> Note: Integration tests require Docker to be running as they use containers to set up a
+> test environment.

-## Continuous Integration and Deployment
+## CI and Deployment

 The project includes CI/CD configuration for automatically publishing documentation: